GSS-Cogs/databaker-docker/README.md

 ## Builds & CI

 Is handled by the github actions defined in `/.github/workflows`.
-To check status check click `Actions` above.
+To check build status click `Actions` above.

 * `gsscogs/databaker:latest` and `gsscogs/databaker:<release_tag>` are built when (a) you create a `release` and (b) the commit of the release matches the commit of the master branch.